-Iraq country profile - BBC News
+Iraq country profile

 Prime Minister: Haider al-Abadi

-A veteran politician from the Shia State of Law party, Mr al-Abadi was deputy speaker of parliament when President Masum asked him to form a government in the summer of 2014.
+A veteran Shia Muslim politician, Mr al-Abadi was deputy speaker of parliament when President Masum asked him to form a government in the summer of 2014.

-Mr al-Abadi heads a cabinet with Sunni and Kurdish support, something which the previous government lacked.
+His cabinet enjoyed initial Sunni and Kurdish support, something which the previous Shia-led government lacked.

-Improved relations between the central government and the semi-autonomous Kurdistan Regional Government made possible the signing of a deal in December 2014 on sharing Iraq's oil wealth and military resources.
+Improved relations between Baghdad and the autonomous Kurdistan Regional Government allowed the signing of a deal in December 2014 to share the country's oil wealth and military resources.

-It was hoped this would help build the consensus needed to enable the country to face the common threat represented by the armed Islamic State group, which by the end of 2014 had advanced into northern and central Iraq.
+The immediate aim was to unite the country against the armed Islamic State group, which by the end that year had advanced into northern and central Iraq.

-However, his administration has been dogged by accusations of corruption and the charge that the allocation of posts according to sectarian quotas takes precedence over competence.
+The Iraqi military, along with Shia and Kurdish forces, managed to force Islamic State out of all but a handful of redoubts by October 2016.

+Mr al-Abadi then sent troops to push back Kurdish forces in the north, in an effort to halt the Regional Government's plans to negotiate an independent Kurdistan.

 MEDIA